 Other recent work includes the feature thriller Ravage starring Bruce Dern, the TV mini-series Joe Exotic: Tigers, Lies and Cover-Up and contributing additional music on the Amazon crime drama series Absentia and the HBO / Duplass Brothers Productions animated series Animals.
 He’s also scored two feature films for Ashley Cahill, the drama First Person: A Film About Love and the black comedy / thriller Random Acts of Violence.

-He’s also scored several documentaries including the upcoming Yogi Berra documentary It Ain’t Over for Sony Pictures Classics, the mini-series Gold, Lies & Videotape for Warner Bros.
+He’s also scored several documentaries including the critically acclaimed Yogi Berra documentary It Ain’t Over for Sony Pictures Classics, the mini-series Gold, Lies & Videotape for Warner Bros.
 Discovery, the Sundance Joan Jett biography Bad Reputation, For Madmen Only: The Stories of Del Close which was selected for SXSW, Kings of Beer, and Bridge.

 Jacques attended the Thornton School of Music at USC where he completed the prestigious Screen Scoring Masters program.
 In 2016 he was selected for the Sundance Institute Music and Sound Design Lab at Skywalker Ranch.